Hugh MacDiarmid: Time in England

-From 1929 to 1930 MacDiarmid lived in London, and worked for Compton Mackenzie's magazine, Vox.
+From 1929 to 1930 MacDiarmid lived in London, and worked for Compton Mackenzie's magazine Vox.
 MacDiarmid lived in Liverpool from 1930 to 1931, before returning to London; he left again in 1932, and lived in the village of Thakeham in West Sussex until he returned to Scotland in 1932.

 Whalsay, Shetland

 MacDiarmid lived in Sodom on the island of Whalsay, Shetland, from 1933 until 1942.
 He often asked the local fishermen to take him out in their boats and once asked them to leave him on an uninhabited island for a night and pick him up again in the morning.
 Local legend has it that he asked about Whalsay words and some of the Whalsay folk made up fantastical words that did not exist.
 The dialect is strong on the island and any strange words would have probably sounded quite plausible.
 "The often tormented genius wrote much of his finest poetry (including 'On a Raised Beach') and, via the Whalsay post office, conducted furious correspondence with the leading writers and thinkers of his generation."

-The croft house that was his Whalsay home was made into a camping böd, the Grieves House böd, run by Shetland Amenity Trust.
-But it is sadly in a state of disrepair and "closed for maintenance" as of 2022.
+The croft house that was his Whalsay home was later made into a camping böd (traditionally a building used to house fishermen and their gear), the Grieves House böd, run by Shetland Amenity Trust.
+It is in a state of disrepair and "closed for maintenance" as of 2022.

-Return to the Scottish Mainland
+Return to the Scottish mainland

 In 1942 MacDiarmid was directed to war work and moved to Glasgow, where he lived until 1949.
 Between 1949 and 1951 he lived in a cottage on the grounds of Dungavel House, Lanarkshire, before moving to his final home: "Brownsbank", a cottage in Candymill, near Biggar in the Scottish Borders.
 He died, aged 86, in Edinburgh.